 Setting Up a Legal Entity

 For an expatriate to get a visa and work permit, he or she needs a job offer.
 To do so, the expat must have an offer from a legal business in the country.
 Most of the time, this means establishing a branch office or foreign subsidiary.
 The process for both can be costly and time consuming, ranging from $5,000 to $35,000 to set up a business.

 There are additional constraints outside of costs.
 It can be difficult and time-consuming to start a new business in a new country.
 While it takes only a few weeks in the United Kingdom, it can take as long as eight months or more in Brazil.

-You can cut costs and save a lot of time by using International PEO.
+You can cut costs and save a lot of time by using a global Employer of Record solution.
 With this expansion method, your partner already has the legal infrastructure in place to hire someone in your target country.
 Using this service can reduce costs by 60% when compared to establishing your own subsidiary—and saves time by getting your employees up and running in a matter of days.